ragunath1242001/tsg_semantic_observability-demo/docs/apps/control-plane/build-process.md

 # Build Process

 This repository is setup as a monorepo with pnpm.
 The main components are in the `apps` and `libs` folders.
 They are linked together in one monorepo by pnpm, the file where this is specified is called `pnpm-workspace.yaml`.
-The `apps` folder contains the frontend and backend packages, the `libs` folder contains the `dto`s that are common between the frontend and the backend.
+The `apps` folder contains the control-plane-ui and control-plane-api packages, the `libs` folder contains the `dto`s that are common between the control-plane-ui and the control-plane-api.
 At the root of the monorepo we define a root package.json and a Dockerfile.
-This means that there is one docker image for both the backend and the frontend.
-The frontend can be enabled in the backend by setting an environment variable called `EMBEDDED_FRONTEND`.
+This means that there is one docker image for both the control-plane-api and the control-plane-ui.
+The control-plane-ui can be enabled in the control-plane-api by setting an environment variable called `EMBEDDED_FRONTEND`.

 To make use of pnpm, make sure to install it.
 Then, to use the specific scripts in the root of the repository you can run: